junebloom/fae/README.md

 # fae
-Fae is a small 2d game-engine designed to be fast and easy to work with.
-It is built on PixiJS.
+Fae is a small 2d game-engine designed to be flexible and easy to work with.

 The main features of fae are:

+- Renderer-agnostic, easily integrate with PixiJS or any other
+- Lightweight core (a few hundred lines!)
-- Straightforward ECS implementation
+- Powerful ECS implementation
-- Communication via events
-- Basic scenes
+- Event-driven
 - Input manager
-- Vectors
+- Scenes
-- Plus everything Pixi has! (resource loader, glsl shaders, etc.)

-Fae is in its early stages, so some things are still a bit rough around the edges.
-Major parts of the engine may be scrapped and rewritten as I decide on the best way to do things.
+The engine is still in its fairly early stages, so some things are still a bit rough around the edges.

 I encourage you to offer any suggestions (or contributions) for improvements, and of course I would love to see anything you make!